Release 04.12.2024: migration guide

 .
 This overload is functionally equivalent to the previous asyncCall()

-Using the new default wallet requires redeploying it in any existing projects built on =nil;.
+Using the new default smart account requires redeploying it in any existing projects built on =nil;.

 , the asyncCall()